 Traditional or Roth IRA?

-One frequently overlooked tax benefit is the spousal IRA.
-Generally, IRA contributions are only allowed for taxpayers who have compensation (the term “compensation” includes wages, tips, bonuses, professional fees, commissions, taxable alimony received, and net income from self-employment).
-Spousal IRAs are the exception to that rule and allow a non-working or low-earning spouse to contribute to his or her own IRA, otherwise known as a spousal IRA, as long as the spouse has adequate compensation.
-The maximum amount that a non-working or low-earning spouse can contribute is the same as the limit for a working spouse, which is $6,000 for 2020.
-If the non-working spouse’s age is 50 or older, that spouse can also make “catch-up” contributions (limited to $1,000), raising the overall contribution limit to $7,000.
+One of the fallouts of the COVID-19 pandemic is that millions of people have dropped out of the workforce, particularly female workers with families.
+While they remain unemployed, these women will have lost the opportunity to build up their retirement nest egg through their employers’ retirement plans.
+However, those who are married have an option to accumulate retirement funds that will help make up for some of their lost retirement savings.
+This frequently overlooked tax benefit is the spousal IRA.
+Generally, IRA contributions are only allowed for taxpayers who have compensation (the term ‘compensation’ includes wages, tips, bonuses, professional fees, commissions, taxable alimony received, and net income from self-employment).
+Spousal IRAs are the exception to that rule and allow a nonworking or low-earning spouse to contribute to his or her own IRA, otherwise known as a spousal IRA, as long as his or her spouse has adequate compensation.
+The maximum amount that a nonworking or low-earning spouse can contribute to either a traditional or Roth IRA (or a combination) is the same as the limit for a working spouse, which is $6,000 for 2021.
+If the nonworking spouse is 50 years or older, that spouse can also make ‘catch-up’ contributions (limited to $1,000), raising the overall contribution limit to $7,000.
 These limits apply provided that the couple together has compensation equal to or greater than their combined IRA contributions.

-Example: Tony is employed and his W-2 for 2020 is $100,000.
-His wife, Rosa, age 45, has a small income from a part-time job totaling $900.
-Since her own compensation is less than the contribution limit for the year, she can base her contribution on their combined compensation of $100,900.
-Thus, Rosa can contribute up to $6,000 to an IRA for 2020.
+Example: Tony is employed, and his W-2 for 2021 is $100,000.
+His wife Rosa, age 45, didn’t work during the year after deciding to care for their children at home due to their difficulty finding childcare providers.
+Since her own compensation of zero is less than the contribution limit for the year, Rosa can base her contribution on their combined compensation of $100,000.
+Thus, Rosa can contribute up to $6,000 to an IRA for 2021.
+Even if Rosa had done some part-time work and earned $2,500, she could still make a $6,000 IRA contribution.

 Traditional IRAs – There is no income limit restricting contributions to a traditional IRA.
-However, if the working spouse is an active participant in any other qualified retirement plan, a tax-deductible contribution can be made to the IRA of the non-participant spouse only if the couple’s adjusted gross income (AGI) doesn’t exceed $196,000 in 2020 (up from $193,000 in 2019).
+However, if the working spouse is an active participant in any other qualified retirement plan, a tax-deductible contribution can be made to the IRA of the nonparticipant spouse only if the couple’s adjusted gross income (AGI) doesn’t exceed $198,000 in 2021.
+If the couple’s income is $198,000 to $208,000, only a partial deduction is allowed.
+Once their AGI reaches $208,000, no amount is deductible.

-Example: Rosa from the previous example can designate her IRA contribution as either a deductible traditional IRA or a nondeductible Roth IRA because the couple’s AGI is under $196,000.
-Had the couple’s AGI been 201,000, Rosa’s allowable contribution to a deductible traditional or Roth IRA would have been limited to $3,000 because of the phase-out.
+Example: Rosa from the previous example can designate her IRA contribution as either a deductible traditional IRA or a nondeductible Roth IRA because the couple’s AGI is under $198,000.
+Had the couple’s AGI been $203,000, Rosa’s allowable contribution to a deductible traditional or Roth IRA would have been limited to $3,000 because of the phaseout.
 The other $3,000 could have been contributed to a traditional IRA and designated as nondeductible.